mahendrabairagi/DeeplensWorkshop/lab0.md

 On rebooting, the device will come back to the install and reboot screen.
 From the URL, delete the #softwareUpdate

+****If you are using headerless mode, i.e. with no monitor,keyboard setup then follow instructions on the screen and choose **Install and Reboot**

 ![software update remove](https://user-images.githubusercontent.com/11222214/41579379-a3deed32-734b-11e8-894a-c209cb7a7cca.JPG)

 Click on link on step4 in above screenshot, "deeplens.amazon.net" to complete the setup.